ishitapandey01/to-do/README.md

 View all tasks in a structured list

-Edit task details and update their status
+Edit , Update and Delete task details

-Delete tasks permanently

 Filter and sort tasks by status and creation date

-Responsive UI with TailwindCSS
+Responsive UI

 API-based architecture using Next.js server routes